 Yes, you can - if you are familiar with VHF/UHF circuit techniques and have access to a spectrum analyzer with a tracking generator or some sort of equivalent.

 If you don't have access to this sort of gear - and you don't know anyone else who does - then it is (unfortunately) not possible to properly "tweak" this filter for both harmonic attenuation and also to make its insertion loss and added VSWR low enough to both allow transmit power to pass through it without damaging the radio.

 (And no, I won't build one for you...
 Remember: It's a $75 radio!)

 Does it work?

 Amazingly enough, it works pretty much as predicted!

-The measured insertion loss was under half a dB: With 25 watts into the filter, around 20 watts exited on both 2 meters and 222 MHz - hardly enough loss to worry about on receive or transmit.
-After about a minute of solid key-down at 25 watts input the filter's components were barely warm - lower than body temperature in a "not hot/not cold" room.
+After final tweaking the measured insertion loss was under half a dB: With 25 watts in, around 20 watts exited the filter on both 2 meters and 222 MHz - hardly enough loss to worry about on receive or transmit.
+After about a minute of solid key-down at 25 watts input the hottest of the filter's components were barely warm - lower than body temperature in a "not hot/not cold" room.